Jeux d'eau

 Jeux d'eau (/fr/; water games; giochi d'acqua), is an umbrella term in the history of gardens for the water features that were introduced into mid-16th century Mannerist Italian gardens.
+The German-language equivalent is Wasserspiele.

 History

 Pools and fountains had been a feature from Roman times, but hydraulic engineers first took full advantage of characteristic sloping sites of villas in the hills surrounding Lazio, where there was copious available water.
 Giacomo Barozzi da Vignola's catene d'aqua (water chains) and water stairs, fountains, cascades, jets, pools and canals at Villa Farnese at Caprarola and Villa Lante at Bagnaia led the way.
 At Villa Lante a rill of water flows down the center of a stone picnic table.

+The water garden at Villa d'Este at Tivoli inspired composer Franz Liszt to write his Jeux d'eau à la Villa d'Este.